Therapeutics

 Background

-Pimavanserin is in development for psychosis, agitation, and aggression in Alzheimer's disease.
-It is also in development for schizophrenia, insomnia, PTSD, and for psychosis related to all-cause dementia.
-Development for depression was discontinued.
+In efforts to expand the indications for Nuplazid, Acadia initiated trials for psychosis, agitation, and aggression in Alzheimer's disease, for psychosis related to all-cause dementia, and for schizophrenia, insomnia, PTSD, depression, and autism.
 A different serotonin 2A receptor inverse agonist, nelotanserin, was in Phase 2 development for dementia with Lewy bodies (DLB) but has been discontinued.

 Findings